orientechnologies/orientdb-docs/java/Java-Ref-ODatabaseDocument-newEdge.md

 OEdge ODatabaseDocument().newEdge(OVertex fromV, OVertex toV, String class-name)
 ```

+Edges have their own classes in OrientDB.
+When using the first method, the edge is created using the default `E` class.
+The other methods allow you to set the specific edge class that you want to use.

 | Argument | Type | Description
 |---|---|---|
 | **`fromV`** | `OVertex` | Defines the vertex this edge comes from |
 | **`toV`** | `OVertex` | Defines the vertex this edge points to |
 | **`class`** | `OEdge` | Defines the edge class |
 | **`class-name`** | [`String`]({{ book.javase }}/api/java/lang/String.html)  | Defines the edge class |

 #### Return Value